commercetools/ui-kit/packages/components/fields/checkbox-field/docs/additional-info.md

 ## Main Functions and use cases are:

-- Single option selection field in login forms
+- Multiple options selection field

 ## Static methods